santochaoya/Deep-Learning-with-Nerual-Network/README.md

 # Deep Learning with Neural Network

-# 1.Project 1 :Binary classification with one hidden layer
+## 1.Binary classification with one hidden layer

-* implement a binary classification neural
+* a binary classification neural network with a single hidden layer
+* activation function : tanh
+* cross entropy loss
+* forward and backward propagation

+==Packages==

+* numpy
+* sklearn
+* matplotlib
+* other self-import